Baby P’s mum and Maxine Carr don’t get the abuse I do says Karen Matthews

 The mother who was jailed for orchestrating her own daughter’s kidnapping says she should not be branded “evil”.

-Karen Matthews, who was jailed 10 years ago for kidnapping her daughter Shannon, insists she knew nothing of the plot to snatch Shannon and has even offered to take a lie detector test on the events surrounding Shannon’s disappearance and subsequent discovery less than a mile from the family home on the Moorside estate in Dewsbury.
+Karen Matthews, who was jailed 10 years ago for kidnapping her daughter Shannon, insists she knew nothing of the plot to snatch Shannon and has even offered to take a lie detector test on the events surrounding Shannon’s disappearance and subsequent discovery less than a mile from the family home on the Moorside estate in Dewsbury, the Mirror reports.

 A huge police operation was launched when nine-year-old Shannon failed to return home from a school swimming trip.
 Her mum made an emotional TV appeals for the return of her daughter which led to a £50,000 reward being put up.